reyestech/Splunk-Ransomware/README.md

 ## Conclusion
 This project demonstrates how Splunk can be utilized to detect and investigate ransomware attacks.
 By analyzing event logs from a simulated incident, we identified key indicators of compromise, such as unauthorized file encryption activity, suspicious PowerShell commands, and abnormal system behavior associated with ransomware execution.

 This practical scenario explored how Splunk supports proactive threat detection and incident response.
-The project highlights essential skills for a Security Analyst, including log analysis, threat investigation, and SIEM tools to mitigate cyber risks—critical capabilities for protecting modern IT environments.
+The project highlights essential skills for a Security Analyst, including log analysis, threat investigation, and the use of SIEM tools to mitigate cyber risks—critical capabilities for protecting modern IT environments.

 <img src="https://github.com/user-attachments/assets/1370fda4-5387-45b7-8efd-243db80a7ec2" width="60%" alt="Graph Conclusion"/>